Spectral graph clustering via the Expectation-Solution algorithm: Introduction

-This paper seeks to improve upon their results by introducing an Expectation-Solution (ES) algorithm (\citeauthor{ES-algorithm}, \citeyear{ES-algorithm}) that makes full use of the ASE and LSE limiting distributions' curved-normal structure.
-We accomplish this by noting that the complete-data likelihood equations from the EM algorithm may be rethought of as complete-data estimating equations used by ES.
+This paper seeks to improve upon their results by introducing an Expectation-Solution (ES) algorithm \cite{ES-algorithm} that makes full use of the ASE and LSE limiting distributions' curved-normal structure.
+We accomplish this by noting that the complete-data likelihood equations from the EM algorithm may be reinterpreted as complete-data estimating equations used by ES.
 Since each component of a curved-Gaussian mixture model (C-GMM) encodes its variance as a function of the component means and potentially the mixing proportions, the estimating equations corresponding to the component variances are rendered superfluous.
-This leads us to an iterative scheme where the component means and mixing proportions are updated as in EM for a full GMM, but the component variances are updated by simply plugging in the new means and proportions into the variance functions.
+This leads to an iterative scheme in which the component means and mixing proportions are updated as in EM for a full GMM, but the component variances are updated by simply plugging in the new means and proportions into the variance functions.

 To the best of our knowledge this paper represents the first time the ES algorithm has been utilized for a C-GMM, and owing to its relative simplicity we cannot help but recommend it as a novel tool for the practitioner's toolbox, one that is not only limited in its usefulness to the spectral clustering problem.
-We structure the rest of the paper as follows: In Section 2 we review the setting and background for random dot product graphs and SBMs.
-In Section 3 we present the ES algorithm for the general incomplete-data setting, a generic C-GMM, and for both the ASE and LSE limiting distributions.
-In Sections 4 and 5 we present and discuss the results of our algorithm for simulated data from artificial SBMs and a brain connectome SBM.
+We structure the rest of the paper as follows: In Section \ref{background_setting} we review the setting and background for random dot product graphs and SBMs.
+In Section \ref{ES_algorithms} we present the ES algorithm, first for a generic C-GMM, and then for both the ASE and LSE limiting distributions.
+In Sections \ref{sim} and \ref{discussion} we present and discuss the results of our algorithm for simulated data from artificial SBMs, a brain connectome SBM, and a rank-deficient SBM.